PGelss/scikit_tt/README.md

 ### 3.3 Linear differential equations

-In order to compute time-dependent or stationary distributions of linear differential equations in the TT format, **scikit-tt** uses explicit as well as implicit integration schemes such as the Euler methods or the trapezoidal rule.
+In order to compute time-dependent or stationary distributions of linear differential equations in the TT format, **Scikit-TT** uses explicit as well as implicit integration schemes such as the Euler methods or the trapezoidal rule.
 In order to approximate the solutions at each time step using implicit methods, ALS and MALS, respectively, are used.
 The methods can be found in [*ode.py*](scikit_tt/solvers/ode.py).

 ```
 explicit_euler ........... explicit Euler method for linear differential equations in the TT format